r-grandorder/tri-hermes/en/pages/yugakshetra.md

 Please, Director Goredolf!
 Please do whatever you have to in order to get us there!

 **Goredolf:**
 Arrrgh!
 All right, you want to do this thing?
-Let's do this thing! ! !
+Let's do this thing!!!

 **Captain:**
 ...Here comes the next one.
 Stay on course for the next five seconds, and...Swerve!